nmuldavin/batch/README.md

 #batch.js

-Batch.js provides a class for batching actions to be executed before requesting a new animation frame.
+batch.js provides a class for queueing actions to be executed before requesting a new animation frame.

 ### Normal Use

 To use, intialize a new Batch instance with ``const batch = new Batch()``.
 Actions can be added to the batch queue via two methods:

 * ``batch.queue(fn)``: Immediately adds an action to the queue.
 Action must be parameterless:

 	```
 	batch.queue(() => {
-		console.log("I executed")
+		console.log("I executed");
-	})
+	});
 	```
 * ``batch.add(fn)``: Returns a method that adds the specified function to the queue when called.
 Any arguments passed to this method will be applied to the original function when executed: